RajeshKaredla/Learning_Projects/README.md

 # My Projects

 The following are the projects which I have done during my data science learning journey:
-1. Wine quality prediction
+1. Wine quality prediction a classification problem
-2. Facebook data analysis
+2. Facebook data analysis using clustering technique